isomerpages/moe-hougangsec/_departments/Pupil Management.md

 <td rowspan="1" colspan="1">
 <p>● Wearable technologies such as Smart Watches with features such as camera
-and video recording functions and other internet-enabled features are not allowed during all weighted assessments and examinations.</p>
+and video recording functions and other internet-enabled features are not allowed during all weighted assessments and examinations.
-<p>● The responsibility is on the student to remove wearable technologies
+<br>● The responsibility is on the student to remove wearable technologies
 before the start of all weighted assessments and examinations.
 If found in possession of wearable technologies during weighted assessments and examinations, it may be deemed as an attempt to cheat.</p>